Amit Kothari

 AI team structure: the optimal setup

-Most organizations build AI teams backward, hiring specialists before defining what they actually need to build.
-The most effective university AI lab setup starts with three core functions, cloud infrastructure, and a hybrid collaboration model that scales with real problems.
+Most organizations build AI teams backward, hiring specialists before defining what they need.
+Fei-Fei Li at Stanford HAI found 78% deploy AI, yet only a small fraction see real returns.
+An effective university AI lab starts with three core functions, cloud infrastructure, and a hybrid model that scales.

 The pattern at university AI labs is almost scripted.
 Someone gets funding.
 Job postings go up.
 Suddenly there’s a ten-specialist hiring spree before anyone defines what the team is actually supposed to build.